mwwojcik/airline-reservation-system/readme.md

 As a data storage relational database will be used.
 Access to data will be provided by Spring Repository.

-The  Reservation Module will communicate with external components via the facade interface - *ReservationFascade* .
+The  reservation module will communicate with external components via the facade interface - *ReservationFascade* .
 Its implementation will be provided by a spring bean.
 The interface can be injected into controllers and other application modules via Spring IoC.
 It will delegate calls to the module's internal services.

 **No other interfaces can be used outside the module (and in REST controllers).**